BlaiseTara/BlaiseTara/README.md

 **Some other things I like:**
  - Electrical Engineering
- - Arduino Microcontrollers
- - Raspberry PI Computers
- - Game Dev (PC and Mobile)
+ - Game Dev
- - Digital Drawing / Normal Drawing
+ - Video Games